Skip site navigation (1)Skip section navigation (2)

 prompt is the output of the fish_prompt function, plus the

-fish_right_prompt function for the right prompt.
+fish_right_prompt function is used for the right-sided prompt.

 As an example, here's a relatively simple bash prompt: